Prag8855/aab/content/guides/german-health-insurance/for-students.md

 - **Travel insurance + [public health insurance](/glossary/gesetzliche%20Krankenversicherung)**{{ RECOMMENDED }}
     The travel insurance covers you before school starts.[^6] Public health insurance covers you until you graduate.
 If you are under 30 years old, this is the best option.
 You get great coverage for a low price.
 [Barmer](/out/barmer) and [Techniker Krankenkasse](/out/feather-tk) are English-speaking options.
 - **[Expat health insurance](/glossary/Expat%20health%20insurance)**
     If you are over 30 years old, public health insurance is more expensive.
-Expat health insurance is cheaper, but the coverage is limited.
+Expat health insurance is cheaper, but the coverage is worse.
 It covers you until you graduate.
 [Feather](/out/feather-students) and [Ottonova](/out/ottonova-students) sell expat health insurance.
 You can also [ask an expert](/guides/german-health-insurance#insurance-brokers) to help you choose.
 It's a free service.

 **[Feather](/out/feather-students)** sells valid insurance for a student visa.
 They offer both options, so you will get the best option for your situation.
 I work with them since 2018; you can trust them.